Asana/deprovision_inactive_guests/README.md

 To test, run `npm run test`.

-To build binarys, use `npm run build`.
+To build the binaries, use `npm run build`.

 ## To Run